Open-Attestation/documentation-website/website/docs/developer-section/quickstart/oa-embedded-qrcode.md

-For the ease of reading, here’s how an **unencoded** URL would look like:
+For the ease of reading, here’s how an **unencoded** URL looks like: